Copyright © 2020 by J. M. Johnson

 All rights reserved.
 No part of this book may be reproduced or used in any manner without written permission of the copyright owner except for the use of quotations in a book review

-Book 1 - You Wouldnt Dare
+Book 1 - You Wouldnt Dare - complete

-Book 2 - I Dare You
+Book 2 - I Dare You - complete

-Book 3 - Truth or Dare
+Book 3 - Our Final Dare - complete

 Run Violet!
 My Wolf urged, the adrenaline surging through our body with the clear danger closing the distance behind us.